 About Connecticut Landmarks

-Founded in 1936 as the Antiquarian & Landmarks Society, we are a state-wide network of eleven significant historic properties that span four centuries of New England history.
-Our museums are starting points, “landmarks in every sense,” for deeper exploration and greater appreciation of the Connecticut experience.
-We have something for everyone: from captivating house tours to lovely historic gardens, history celebrations and remarkable collections of art and antiques.
-Our real-life stories, as told through our collections, make history matter.
+Founded in 1936 as the Antiquarian & Landmarks Society, CTL is a state-wide network of eleven significant historic properties that span four centuries of New England history.
+Our museums are starting points for deeper exploration and greater appreciation of the Connecticut experience.
+Our real-life stories, as told through our houses, collections, and programs, make history matter.

 Connecticut Landmarks’ Mission